 Once you’ve cooked with a wok, adding one to your kitchen will be something you’ll wish you had done a long time ago.
-Many home chefs feel intimidated by the seasoning process required to maintain a wok, but you will be pleasantly surprised to find how simple caring for a wok really is.
+Sometimes, home chefs feel intimidated by the seasoning process required to maintain a wok, but you will be pleasantly surprised to find how simple caring for a it really is.

-Its ease of use, quick cook time and delightful flavoring make the wok a kitchen essential that gives back.
+Its ease of use, quick cook time and delightful flavoring make it a kitchen essential that gives back.
 Join us as we explore this iconic pan and discover how it can make your daily meal preparation more enjoyable.

 Woks are wide and deep cooking pans with a flared shape.
-They are designed to withstand high heat and can sear ingredients quickly to create a satisfying charred flavor.
-Chinese cooking relies heavily on woks.
+They are designed to withstand heat and can sear ingredients quickly to create a satisfying charred flavor.
+Chinese cooking relies heavily on them.

 Though the wok was first contrived in China, it has gained popularity across multiple continents because of its versatility.
 These are just some of the reasons this innovative pan is stealing hearts worldwide:

-- Built to withstand high heat, only a small amount of oil is needed to sear your food for a healthy, low-fat meal.
+- Built to withstand increased heat, only a small amount of oil is needed to sear your food for a healthy, low-fat meal.

-- Just because you’re cooking with minimal fat, doesn’t mean you can’t have flavor.
-The oxidized seasoning oil that rests in the pores across the surface of the wok imparts a luxurious smoky flavor called wok hei to anything prepared in the wok.
+- Just because you’re cooking or braising with minimal fat, doesn’t mean you can’t have flavor.
+The oxidized seasoning oil that rests in the pores and imparts a luxurious smoky flavor called “wok hei” to anything prepared.

-- When seasoned properly with high-smoke point oil, a wok becomes nonstick–even without a Teflon factory coating.
+- When seasoned properly with high-smoke point oil, it becomes nonstick–even without a Teflon factory coating.

-- Eggs, stir-fry, noodles, fish, meat, rice, curries–you can cook such a wide variety of dishes in the wok that it’s the only pan you really need in the kitchen.
+- Eggs, stir-fry, noodles, fish, meat, rice, curries–you can cook such a wide variety of dishes that makes it the only pan you really need in the kitchen.

 Where Did Woks Originate From and Why Are They Shaped the Way They Are?